Guidelines for the Diagnosis and Treatment

 The Asbestos Diseases Research Institute, and the national team of experts involved in the preparation of the Guidelines intended that they become a source of reference for health practitioners and consumers.
 Guidelines are guides and not rules.
 A good approach is to be fully aware of appropriate guidelines before making management decisions.

 - To make adequate steps in the diagnostic process, and

 - To identify the prerequisites needed to draft an optimal treatment proposal.

 These guidelines were approved by the Chief Executive Officer of the NHMRC on 2 July 2013, under Section 14A of the National Health and Medical Research Council Act 1992.
 In approving these guidelines the NHMRC considers that they meet the NHMRC standard for clinical practice guidelines.
-This approval is valid for a period of 5 years.
+This approval was valid for a period of 5 years until July 2018.